RhubarbPHP/Module.Stem/docs/data-typing.md

 The best example in the Core library are dates.
-If a model contains a date column Core will ensure that regardless of the source and type of the assigned value, that it is converted to a `CoreDateTime` class.
-This means once the value is retrieved it is always a `CoreDateTime` object avoiding the need to ever manually create a date object to represent it.
+If a model contains a date column Core will ensure that regardless of the source and type of the assigned value, that it is converted to a `RhubarbDateTime` class.
+This means once the value is retrieved it is always a `RhubarbDateTime` object avoiding the need to ever manually create a date object to represent it.
 Consider these examples:

 ``` php